A 12-year-old student who was traveling by New York City Transit ...Learn More

 Gadolinium is marketed under several names.
 Common brand names include: Magnevist, Omniscan, OptiMARK, Multihance and ProHance.
 As of now, the FDA has mandated a warning on the boxes of gadolinium-based contrast agents.
 The warning states that patients with kidney malfunction or advanced renal failure, who receive gadolinium-based agents, face the risk of developing NSF.
 Moreover, patients before or just after a liver transplantation, or those with chronic liver disease, who have kidney insufficiency, also face a greater risk of developing NSF.

 Motor vehicle defect claims may be based on defects to the many different components that make up a vehicle.
 A vehicle manufacturer or seller’s liability for a car defect is dictated by the legal doctrine of strict liability.
 Regardless of what steps a manufacturer or dealer takes to design or assemble a vehicle, a victim can make a strict liability claim based on a vehicle defect (without showing negligence) if the following conditions are met to show that a vehicle was “unreasonably dangerous”:

 Motor vehicle defects could include any of the following:

 Consumers could encounter defective electronic goods at any time in their every day activities.
 Manufacturers have been known to rush defective electronic goods for sale to the public resulting in injuries to consumers.
 For example, there have been numerous instances of laptops being available for sale, which are powered by batteries which represent a fire hazard.
 A variety of electronics could be harmful to consumers if defective, such as the following:

-Regardless of the type of product that has caused an injury to you or a loved one, the Law Firm of Leandros A. Vrionedes, P.C. provides consumers with skilled representation.
+Regardless of the type of product that has caused an injury to you or a loved one, the New York product liability attorney of Leandros A. Vrionedes, P.C. provides consumers with skilled representation.
 Please contact our office for a consultation on your case.